Is it Bad to Shave or Remove Pubic Hair?

 The Human Papiloma Virus has spread quickly.
-Doctors confirm that this diseases is, in most cases, transmitted without the individual even knowing (because there are no automatic symptoms), or because a lack of information.
+Doctors have confirmed that this disease is, in most cases, transmitted without the individual even knowing about it (because there are no obvious symptoms), or simply because of a lack of information.
 Adults who shave are considerably increasing their possibility of infection.

 Fashion is just fashion

-Many women like to get rid of their pubic hair.
-But you don’t need to do this just because it’s in fashion or because you think that just because others do it, you should too.
+Many women like the idea of getting rid of their pubic hair.
+But you need to feel you have to do this just because it’s the current fashion, or because you think that just because others do it, you should too.

 Pay attention to skin diseases

 This is one of the most widespread myths out there, and it makes more and more women want to completely shave their pubic hair.
-Bad odor has nothing to do with the amount of genital hair, but rather with personal hygiene.
+Bad odor has nothing to do with the amount of genital hair, but far more to do with personal hygiene.

 It is not an aphrodisiac!

-It’s true, a lot of women feel more confident when shaved, and thus have better sex.
-But intimate satisfaction goes beyond the amount of hair you have.
+It’s true that a lot of women feel more confident with a shaved vaginal area, and believe they have better sex because of it.
+But sexual satisfaction really has nothing to do with the amount of pubic hair you have.

-It also depends on the couple.
-A lot of guys like it when women shave completely, but there are also a lot of guys that prefer it natural, with all their attributes intact.
+It often depends on the couple’s preferences.
+A lot of guys like it when women shave completely, but there are also a lot of guys that prefer things to be natural, hair and all!

-If nothing that you have previously read that convinced you to stop removing your pubic hair, it’s because you feel more comfortable without it… not a problem!
-But if that’s so, we recommend a few good habits to make sure that this decision causes the least amount of consequences as possible.
+If nothing that you have read has convinced you to stop removing or shaving your pubic hair then maybe it’s because you feel more comfortable without it.
+It’s not a problem!
+If you feel this way, we’ll recommend a few good habits to make sure that this decision causes as few problems as possible.

-If you’ve never shaved your pubic hair before, it’s best to start little by little.
-This way you will experience less pain or side effects.
-Start by cutting the hair with scissors, and then shave or wax.
+If you’ve never shaved your pubic hair before, it’s best to start bit by bit.
+This way you’ll experience less pain or side effects.
+Start by cutting the hair with scissors, and go on to shaving and waxing.

-You may have decided to completely shave because your partner asked you to, you’re going on vacation, or you want to try something new.
+You may have decided to completely shave because your partner asked you to, you’re going on vacations, or simply because you want to try something new.
 Compare the way you feel with how you felt when you had hair.

 Pay attention to irritation

 It doesn’t matter which method you’ve chosen to remove your pubic hair.
-Do not brush off the effects it has on your skin.
+Don’t ignore the effects it has on your skin.
 If it turns red, burns, or is uncomfortable, use a good moisturizer.